arta-hoxha/super-puna-labor-market-analysis-2025/Readme.md

 ## Raw Dataset

-The SuperPuna job postings dataset is not included in this repository as it contains scraped third-party data from SuperPuna.com (Kosovo's largest online job portal).
+The SuperPuna job postings dataset is not included in this repository as it contains scraped third-party data from SuperPuna.com .

 To replicate this analysis you would need a dataset of Kosovo job postings containing the following columns: